ho1331/TsiBra/README.md

 ```

 ### Set API WebHook
-For APIGatevay to track bot activity - register a webhook via telegram api
+For APIGatevay to track bot activity - register a webhook via telegram api.
+Go to the AWS Lambda console, select ApiGateway and copy path from it
 Paste in yor browser
 ```bash
 https://api.telegram.org/bot<you_telegram_bot_token>/setWebHook?url=<url_from_your_deployed_ApiGateway>